SitecorePowerShell/Book/scripting.md

   * This is where you type all the commands for the script.
  5. The *Output* pane:
   * This is where you see the output of your script.
- 6. The *Settings* tab:
+ 6. The Home and Settings tabs.
-  * This is for the other ribbon options.
  7. The *Tips* strip:
   * This is where you find helpful shortcuts.
  8. The *Line* and *Column* indicator: